Table of Contents

 Make updates to your application often.
 It shows that you have a vested interest in it and in your users and that you always see room for improvement.
 These changes don’t have to be huge.
 Small, continual improvements demonstrate that you’re paying attention to comments and have not moved on to something else, leaving your users behind.

-For an in-depth look at what metrics should be tracked and some of the tools that can help you, refer to Important App Metrics & Tools: How to Measure and Improve Mobile App Performance
+For an in-depth look at what metrics should be tracked and some of the tools that can help you, refer to Important Metrics & Tools: How to Measure and Improve Mobile App Performance

-How does one make certain they have a sticky mobile app?
-Provide a streamlined onboarding experience that shows value before asking the user for a thing, communicate with your users with the right message at the right time, and provide incentives for your loyal users and easy ways for them to recommend your app on social media.
+How does one make certain they have a sticky mobile application?
+Provide a streamlined onboarding experience that shows value before asking the user for a thing, communicate with your users with the right message at the right time, and provide incentives for your loyal users and easy ways for them to recommend your software on social media.
 Finally, make sure you fix any problems and encourage users to report them and give suggestions.
 Make updates, then start over and do it all again!